Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 - Learned how to program in Python with RMOTR.
 - Got back to speed with math fundamentals: Inferential and descriptive statistics, Calculus.
 - Learned how to use Git and command line basics.
+- Learn how to learn.

 ## Core Data Science

-This is where I improve my coding abilities and start working on real data science.
-I am doing this module in parallel with the Math module.
+This is where I improved my coding abilities and started working on real data science.
+I did this module in parallel with the Math module.

 **Topics covered**:
 `Data wrangling`